N215-collimam/homework-six/README.md

 Link pages together to create a functioning home tours page.

 I made these webpages by first creating the tours page first, and then creating the clones of each tour page respectively.
 Then, I used the formatting for the header and footer from the previous pages I've done to keep the pages formatted correctly.
-Lastly, I took all the cloned tour pages and updated the pictures to be correct to the refernce.
+After that, I added media queries for all of the tour pages so that they would all remain responsive and adapt to the size of the screen, down to 800px.
+Lastly, I took all the cloned tour pages and updated the pictures to be correct to the reference.

 https://in-info-web4.informatics.iupui.edu/~collimam/homework-six/